SJTU-PLV/direct-refinement-popl24-artifact/README.md

 [backend/Deadcodeproof.v](DirectRefinement/backend/Deadcodeproof.v).

 - (line 907-914) For [Unusedglob](DirectRefinement/backend/Unusedglobproof.v) pass, we
-allowing for local static definitions to be removed while retaining their symbols.
+allow for local static definitions to be removed while retaining their symbols.
 That is, we assume the global symbol tables are the same for source and target semantics which enables us to use `inj` instead of `injp` as its KMR.

 #### Unification of the simulation conventions

-We have mentioned the corresponding theorems for refining simulation conventions (Section 4.2 and Theorem 4.8) in the previous section `List of Claims`.
+We have already listed the theorems for refining simulation conventions (Section 4.2 and Theorem 4.8) in the previous section `List of Claims`.
 The direct simulation convention $`\mathbb{C}`$ (line 973)